 Before I get too far into this detailed article let me get 2 facts straight…

-- Any particular property is neither a positively or negatively geared investment.
+1. Any particular property is neither a positively nor negatively geared investment

-It really depends how much debt you have against that property.
+It really depends on how much debt you have against that property.

 So while many people buy real estate for cash flow I buy my investment properties to allow me to buy more investment properties.

-And I can do this because the growth of my property give me the equity required and the increasing rent helps service my debt.
+And I can do this because the growth of my property gives me the equity required and the increasing rent helps service my debt.

 First things first: let’s begin with a positive cash flow property.